 President Mohammed Morsi succeeded Hosni Mubarak in June 2012.
 His administration faced rising complaints of prosecutions of journalists, attacks on nonviolent activists, granting himself unlimited powers, and general incompetence.
 It is however worth noting that the Morsi government´s effectiveness appears to have been deliberately undermined by the military.
 Morsi himself was ousted by a military coup in July 3, 2013.

 Two years after Morsi was ousted, political violence has intensified in Egypt.
-Current president el-Sisi, the ex-general who led the overthrow, has launched a crackdown on Muslim Brotherhood supporters that has killed hundreds and jailed thousands.
+Current president Abdel Fattah al-Sisi, the ex-general who led the overthrow, has launched a crackdown on Muslim Brotherhood supporters that has killed hundreds and jailed thousands.
 But as the crackdown intensified, so too did the Islamist insurgency.

 In late June, Prosecutor General Hisham Barakat, prominent in efforts to get the Brotherhood declared a terrorist group, was assassinated in Cairo by a car bomb.
 Responsibility for the attack was claimed by Ansar Beit al-Maqdis, an Islamic State affiliate in the Sinai Peninsula, but Egyptian authorities mostly blame the attack on Morsi´s Muslim Brotherhood group – an accusation the Brotherhood vehemently denies.
 Officials of the group, however, warn that although the Brotherhood is committed to peaceful protest, continuous provocation from El-sisi’s government could lead to violence.